Disclaimer: The Fender FXA9 was sent to us by Fender USA directly in exchange for this review. The unit doesn’t need to be returned as far as I know.

 The Fender FXA7 Pro, priced at $379,99, uses dual HDBA tweeters, a custom 9.25mm precision rare-earth driver, the Groove-tuned™ bass port and a zero-crossover design.

-The FXA9 is Fender’s flagship universal monitor and it was announced around may/June last year.
+The FXA9 in most parts of the world is Fender’s flagship universal monitor and it was announced around may/June last year.
 Back then it was selling for $1.299 USD and that’s pretty much still the case right now.
 We saw all of the other Fender monitors drop in price since they were launched, so I expect the FXA9 to drop later this year or in 2019 for sure.
 The Fender FXA9 product page can be found right here: https://shop.fender.com/en-BE/audio/in-ear-monitors/fender-fxa9-pro-in-ear-monitors/6886000021.html#start=1